 If you do a quick google search on the internet, you might get a lot of different answers.
-So, I put together the most common traits and characteristics that the top websites relate with being highly sensitive.
+So, I put together the most common traits and characteristics that the top websites relate to being highly sensitive.

 Who knows, you might discover a brand new identity by the time you finish reading this.